-Born and raised in Michigan – known as the “Great Lake State” – I grew up spending lots of weekends fishing on a boat, or offshore.
-Caught lots of perch, bass, and when the season was around – smelt and salmon.
+Born and raised in Michigan – part of the Great Lakes region – I grew up spending lots of weekends fishing on a boat, or offshore.
+Caught lots of perch, bass, pike – and when the season was around – smelt and salmon, too.

 Thousands of these little fish, and I couldn’t wait to get home and eat them!
 A little seasoned breadcrumb mix, drop them in hot oil, and so yummy right out of the fryer!

-I since have moved to Florida, about 20 years ago, and I quickly learned saltwater fishing.
-My father bought me a saltwater fishing pole for Christmas!
+I since have moved to Florida, about 25 years ago, and I quickly learned saltwater fishing.

 One of my favorite places now to go fishing is down to The Keys… especially at night!
 Dozens of fish jump out of the water, they are so abundant!